Coalescing Brownian flows: A new approach: Introduction

 \subsection{Main results}

 Our object in this paper is threefold: \margin{C: used to be twofold, so I changed a bit the order here and insisted from the beginning on the Sierpinski flow.
-I changed a bit the wording here and there, please check.} \begin{enumerate} \item First, we provide an alternative state-space and topology for coalescing flows such as Arratia's flow (Theorem \ref{t.BW}).
-Inspired by the setup introduced by Schramm and Smirnov in \cite{SchrammSmirnov11} for critical percolation, we call this space the {\bf Schramm-Smirnov space of coalescing flows} $\HH$.
-See Definition \ref{d.space}.
+I changed a bit the wording here and there, please check.} \begin{longlist}[2.] \item[1.]
+First, we provide an alternative state-space and topology for coalescing flows such as Arratia's flow (Theorem~\ref{tBW}).
+Inspired by the setup introduced by Schramm and Smirnov in \cite {SchrammSmirnov11} for critical percolation, we call this space the \textit{Schramm--Smirnov space of coalescing flows} $\HH$.
+See Definition~\ref{dspace}.
 As the reader will see, our setup has the great advantage that it makes the proof of convergence of discrete objects to the limiting Brownian flow surprisingly simple.

-\item We then prove an invariance principle (Theorem \ref{t.scalinglimit}) for the convergence of scaled coalescing random walks on $\mathbb{Z}$ towards Arratia's flow under an optimal finite variance assumption on the random walk.
-Note that in previous works, the topological setup was different and required a non-trivial proof already for tightness.
-In particular, in \cite{bmsv06}, it is shown that in order to obtain a tightness criterion, a $3+\eps$ finite moment is sufficient, while a $3-\eps$ is needed.
-We prove in our present setting that a finite variance is necessary and sufficient. \margin{C: I changed according to latest's Arnab comment.
+\item[2.]
+We then prove an invariance principle (Theorem~\ref {tscalinglimit}) for the convergence of scaled coalescing random walks on $\mathbb{Z}$ toward Arratia's flow under an optimal finite variance assumption on the random walk.
+Note that in previous works, the topological setup was different and establishing tightness already required a nontrivial proof.
+In particular, in \cite{bmsv06}, it is shown that in order to obtain a tightness criterion, a $3+\eps$ finite moment is sufficient, while existence of a $3-\eps$ moment is needed.
+We prove in our present setting that a finite variance is both necessary and sufficient. \margin{C: I changed according to latest's Arnab comment.
 Please check Nathanael if you are ok with this.}

-\item Finally, we illustrate the simplicity and flexibility of our approach by showing similar results for coalescing flows where the underlying geometry is substantially more complicated.
-We focus in particular on coalescing random walks on the discrete infinite Sierpinski gasket, and prove that this can be rescaled to a coalescing Brownian flow on the continuous Sierpinski gasket (Theorem \ref{t.scalinglimit.g}).
-Note that in this case, the so-called \emph{non-crossing property} does not hold.
-This property says that paths cannot cross without coalescing, an obvious topological fact in dimension one which underlies Arratia's original approach and much of the work on the subject.
+\item[3.]
+Finally, we illustrate the simplicity and flexibility of our approach by showing similar results for coalescing flows where the underlying geometry is substantially more complicated.
+We focus in particular on coalescing random walks on the discrete infinite Sierpinski gasket, and prove that this can be rescaled to a coalescing Brownian flow on the continuous Sierpinski gasket (Theorem \ref{tscalinglimitg}).
+On the real line any two continuous paths cannot cross without hitting each other.
+This is an obvious topological fact in dimension one which underlies Arratia's original approach and much of the work on the subject.
+But this property is absent for the Sierpinski Gasket since one of the paths can go into some other ``triangle'' and come back later at a suitable time. \end{longlist}